GARDEN ROOM DESIGN & BUILD /

 is that it is available in an huge range of colours.

-Whatever look you're trying to achieve there will be one to suit your purpose.
+Whatever look you're trying to achieve there will be one to suit.

 The thermal treatment changes the chemical and physical properties of the timber permanently resulting in an attractive and cost efficient wood that doesn't require treating.